dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/advanced.md

 If you need to run a query that returns types that aren't entities, you can use ADO.NET with the database connection provided by EF.
 The returned data isn't tracked by the database context, even if you use this method to retrieve entity types.

 As is always true when you execute SQL commands in a web application, you must take precautions to protect your site against SQL injection attacks.
-One way to do that's to use parameterized queries to make sure that strings submitted by a web page can't be interpreted as SQL commands.
+One way to do that is to use parameterized queries to make sure that strings submitted by a web page can't be interpreted as SQL commands.
 In this tutorial you'll use parameterized queries when integrating user input into a query.

 ## Call a query that returns entities